-Article 10 Planning Board
+Article X Planning Board

-§ 140-69 Planning Board
+§ 140-69 Planning Board.

-The Town of Rochester has established a Planning Board pursuant to New York State Town law.
-The jurisdiction of such Board shall be addressed in Chapter 37 the Town of Rochester Code.
+The Town of Rochester has established a Planning Board pursuant to New York State Town Law.
+The jurisdiction of such Board shall be addressed in Chapter 37 of the Town of Rochester Code.